U.S. border official resigns amid uproar over migrant children

 "There is simply no excuse for the horrific conditions children and families are being held in at the border," he said.

-Jennifer Quigley, director of refugee advocacy for Human Rights First, called on Congress to provide money for caring for migrant children and to hold oversight hearings on the treatment of youngsters in detention.
+Jennifer Quigley, director of refugee advocacy for Human Rights First, called on Congress to hold hearings on the youngsters' treatment.

 Top Video